 By 1965 Billops had established an international reputation as a sculptor, printmaker, and photographer.
-Her work has been exhibited in Egypt, West Germany, Pakistan, Taiwan, and the United States.
-Although her first exhibition was at the African Art Exhibition in Los Angeles in 1960, her other exhibitions have included the Valley Cities Jewish Community Center Los Angeles in 1963; the Gallerie Akhenaton in Cairo, Egypt (1965); the Atlanta (Georgia) College of Art Gallery in 1989; and Washington Project for the Arts that same year.
-In 1978 she was artist-in-residence at the Asilah First World Festival in Casablanca, Morocco, and her series of ceramic sculptures, “Remembering Vienna,” appeared in 1986 in a number of venues.
+Her work was exhibited in Egypt, West Germany, Pakistan, Taiwan, and the United States.
+Although her first exhibition was at the African Art Exhibition in Los Angeles in 1960, her other exhibitions have included the Valley Cities Jewish Community Center Los Angeles in 1963; the Gallerie Akhenaton in Cairo, Egypt in 1965; the Atlanta (Georgia) College of Art Gallery in 1989; and Washington Project for the Arts that same year.
+In 1978, she was artist-in-residence at the Asilah Festival in Asilah, Morocco, and her series of ceramic sculptures, “Remembering Vienna,” appeared in a number of venues in 1986.

 Working with photographer James Van Der Zee and poet Owen Dodson, Billops created The Harlem Book of the Dead (1978), which includes a foreword by Toni Morrison.
 Billops has served as editor of an art journal, The Afro-American, in 1976 and as art editor of Indiana State University’s Black American Literature Forum.

-Billops is best known as a filmmaker.
-She has directed several films, producing all with her husband through their company, Mom and Pops Productions.
-Their best known films include Suzanne, Suzanne (1982), which chronicled the life of a survivor of domestic abuse; Older Women and Love (1987), which explored intergenerational relations; Finding Christa (1991), which documents Billops’s reunion with her daughter and explored intergenerational relations; and A String of Pearls (2002), which examined the struggles of men in her family traversing four generations.
+Billops was best known as a filmmaker.
+She directed several films, producing all with her husband through their company, Mom and Pops Productions.
+Their best known films include Suzanne, Suzanne (1982), which chronicled the life of a survivor of domestic abuse; Older Women and Love (1987), which explored inter-generational relationships; Finding Christa (1991), which documented Billops’s reunion with the daughter she gave up for adoption; and A String of Pearls (2002), which examined the struggles of men in her family, traversing four generations.
 Finding Christa received the Grand Jury Prize at the 1992 Sundance Film Festival.

-In 1975 Billops and her husband founded the Hatch-Billops Collection, Inc., a non-profit research library of African American historical documents focusing on the arts.
-The library includes oral histories, slides, photography, and art that Billops and Hatch have collected over two decades in their SoHo, Manhattan loft.
-They have also published their interviews with African American artists, writers, and musicians in a journal, Artist and Influence.
+In 1975, Billops and her husband founded the Hatch-Billops Collection, Inc., a non-profit research library of African American historical documents focusing on the arts.
+The library, now housed at Emory University, includes oral histories, slides, photography, and art that Billops and Hatch collected over two decades in their SoHo, Manhattan loft.
+They have published their interviews with African American artists, writers, and musicians in a journal, Artist and Influence.